Tlingit clans: Clan names, crests and political structure

 The Tlingit clans have names whose meaning typically reflects the foundation story of the clan.
-The clans are usually referred to in English by the name of their primary crest, such as Deisheetaan being called "Beaver Clan".
-This is not accurate since some crests may be held by multiple clans.
+The clans are usually referred to in English by the name of their primary crest, and example being Deisheetaan can also be referred to as simply "Beaver Clan" or "Raven Beaver".
+This is not a hard rule however, since some crests may be held by multiple clans.
 Clans of opposite moieties occasionally claim the same crest, but such irregular ownership is usually due to a debt owed by some other clan; until the debt is paid, the clan holding the debt claims the crest of the clan which owes the debt, as a means of shaming it.

-Clan allegiance is governed through a matrilineal system; children are born to the mother's clan and gain their status within her family, including what was traditionally hereditary leadership positions.
-The parents are required to be from differing clans; the children are born from the father, but he has a lesser role in their rearing than does the mother's brothers.
+Clan allegiance is governed through a matrilineal system; meaning children are part of their mother's clan at birth and gain their status within her family.
+This includes what was traditionally hereditary leadership positions.
+While fathers may have deep influence over their children's upbringing, historically they are from an opposing clan to the mother and traditionally play a lesser role in rearing than the mother's brothers and other family do.
+Traditionally procreation and courtship are between from members from differing clans under opposite moieties.
+It was considered societal faux pas for two Ravens or two Eagles to be in a relationship with one another because others in your moiety are considered to be of the same family.
+Dating or copulating within your own moiety could be considered akin to incest.
+While these norms are still prevalent in modern Tlingit society, they are much less rigid.
+Depending on your genetic family structure opposing clans can be direct first biological cousins in many cases.

-Not all clans listed below are extant today; some have been absorbed into other clans; others have died out due to the lack of female descendants, and a few have been lost to history.
+Not all clans listed below are extant; some have been absorbed into other clans; others have died out due to the lack of female descendants, and a few have been lost to history.
 Not all the clans are independent, since clans formed in a long and fluid process.
 For instance, the Kak'weidí descend from the Deisheetaan.
 Some members claim that they are a "house" within the Deisheetaan clan; others claim that they are a small but fully independent clan.